UP polls: BJP gave step-motherly treatment to Raebareli, says Sonia Gandhi | Politics

 - India

-''It's going to be an important election because for the last five years you have seen a government which did nothing except divide people,'' Gandhi said during a virtual address on the last day of the poll campaign for fourth phase.
-This was her maiden election speech in poll-bound Uttar Pradesh.
-Gandhi is the Lok Sabha MP from Raebareli, which goes to polls on February 23. ''We had brought several development schemes for you but the Modi-Yogi government banned all of them.
+''It's going to be an important election because for the last five years you have seen a government which did nothing except divide people,'' Gandhi said during a virtual address on the last day of campaign for the fourth phase.
+Gandhi is the Lok Sabha MP from Raebareli, where voting will take place on February 23 on all five assembly seats of Raebareli (Sadar), Harchandpur, Bachchrawan, Sareni and Unchahar. ''We had brought several development schemes for you but the Modi-Yogi government banned all of them.
 Step-motherly treatment was meted out to Raebareli,'' Gandhi said.

 ''Brothers and sisters, I consider myself an inseparable part of your family.
 We are committed to pursuing a politics which makes your life better.
 We want to give you an MLA who works day and night for you, and makes policies that empower you,'' Gandhi said.

-The Congress is faced with stiff challenge in Raebareli as it's both MLAs have crossed over to BJP and fighting on lotus symbol.
+The Congress is faced with stiff challenge in Raebareli as its both MLAs (Aditi Singh from Raebareli and Sadar Rakesh Singh from Harchandpur) have crossed over to the BJP and are fighting on the lotus symbol.

+The five assembly seats have a combined voter count of over 17 lakh, including around eight lakh women.
+The district, adjoining Lucknow, has a population of around 30 lakh.

-After winning over Amethi, the BJP is making every effort to completely washout Congress in Sonia Gandhi's home turf in 2022 UP polls.
+After winning over Amethi, once a so-called bastion of the Congress, the BJP is making every effort to completely wash out the grand old party in Sonia Gandhi's home turf of Raebareli in the 2022 UP polls.

 Noting that the Congress brought in a legislation like MNREGA to empower people with the right to work and help them have a better life, Gandhi said it is a pity that during a crisis (pandemic), the budget for MNREGA was reduced instead of being increased.

-She recalled how people faced difficulties times during the peak of the Covid pandemic, unable to get oxygen, medicines and even beds in hospitals and many lost their loved ones.
+She recalled how people faced difficult times during the peak of the Covid pandemic, unable to get oxygen, medicines and even beds in hospitals and many lost their loved ones.

 On the other hand, she noted that the pandemic also disrupted the work and business of many people while many endured the pain of having to walk for miles on foot during the lockdown.